MultiTonic/thinking-dataset/docs/05_USAGE.md

-# Usage
+# Usage Guide

 ## Overview

-This document provides detailed usage instructions for the "Dark Thoughts" thinking-dataset project, including how to interact with the application, examples of typical workflows, and common commands.
+This document offers detailed usage instructions for the "Dark Thoughts" thinking-dataset project.
+It covers how to interact with the application, provides examples of typical workflows, and outlines common commands.
+This guide ensures users can efficiently navigate the application and leverage its powerful features for generating and analyzing complex hypothetical scenarios.

 ## Table of Contents
 - [Running the Application](#running-the-application)